Static Analysis for Regular Expression Exponential Runtime via Substructural Logics (Extended): Implementation

 Each module interface (\texttt{.mli} file) contains function definitions which directly correspond to various aspects of the analysis presented earlier.
 For an example, the NFA module provides the following function for querying ordered transitions: The NFA states are represented as integers.
 Each symbol of the input alphabet is encoded as a pair of characters, allowing a uniform representation of character classes (\texttt{[a-z]}) as well as individual characters.

 The NFA used in the implementation (\texttt{Nfa.mli/ml}) contains $\varepsilon$ transitions, which were not part of the NFA formalization presented earlier.
 The reason for this deviation is that having $\varepsilon$ transitions allows us to preserve the structure of the regular expression within the NFA representation, which in turn preserves the order of the transitions.
-The correctness of the implementation is unaffected as the two forms of NFA representation are isomorphic.
+The correctness of the implementation is unaffected as the two forms of NFA representation are semantically equivalent (i.e. represents the same language).
 Only a slight mental adjustment (from ordered NFAs to $\varepsilon$-NFAs) is required to correlate the theoretical formalizations to the OCaml code.
 For an example, Figure~\ref{fig_beta_mli} presents the module interface for $\pseq{}$.

 The function \texttt{advance()} is utilized inside the \texttt{XAnalyser.ml} module to perfom the closure computation (i.e. compute all $\pseq{}$s reachable from the root node), whereas \texttt{evolve()} is a utility function used to work around the $\varepsilon$ transitions.
 The modules \texttt{(Phi / Product / Triple).mli} define similar interfaces for $\Phi, \twoarrow$ and $\threearrow$ constructs introduced in the analysis.